 - You can print from your own device (laptop, phone, tablet)

-- The Library has four Black & White printers, two Black & White copiers, and one Color printer/copier
+- The Library has four Black & White printers, three Black & White copiers, and one Color printer/copier

 - Printers are set to print double-sided by default